jfrog/log-analytics-datadog/README.md

 ## Table of Contents

 `Note!
-You must follow the order of the steps throughout Datadog Configuration`
+You must follow the order of the steps throughout the Datadog Configuration`

 1. [Environment Configuration](#environment-configuration)
 2. [Fluentd Installation](#fluentd-installation)